 I got into the habit of cycling to work after the pandemic.
-The cool morning breeze, the first rays of sunlight in my eyes, what a great Feeling!
-My efforts have been reduced since I switched to an electric bike.
+The cool morning breeze, the first rays of sunlight in my eyes, what a great feeling!
+My efforts have been somewhat reduced since I switched to an electric bike.
 One morning, coming out of the cover of undergrowth, round a bend, still in darkness, I was driving at high speed.
 An unscrupulous squirrel suddenly crossed the bike path.
 Surprised, my reflexes prompted me to attempt a dodge which unfortunately took me to one side.
 I awkwardly regained my balance and resumed on my way.

 You will ask me, “But what is the connection between swerving a bike and demand sensing and supply chain planning in general?”
 Here are some explanations I can offer you.

 You can define demand sensing by different elements.
 Defining the most important factors influencing the market.
 Monitoring these indicators and finally incorporating them into more or less complex models.
 Then we must not forget the various human factors that are difficult to quantify.
 Are these concepts new?
 No. Simply using the new vocabulary makes them specific, stimulates the discussion and introduces possibilities.

 Build a strategic vision for your Demand Sensing & Supply Chain

 When I first invested in my electric bike, I had in mind that I would be able to ride at weekends.
 If possible, get to work.
 Of course this desire was not a whim or just wishful thinking.
 It was a well thought out projection for a means of transport that would have many benefits to me over the next few years.